 Richard Aplenc, MD, PhD, MSCE, and Susan Rheingold, MD, are the first points of contact for any pediatric patient considering T cell therapy, and will help families navigate the process of coming to CHOP for a second opinion.
 These CHOP oncologists are among the nation's leading experts in pediatric leukemia.

 Carl H. June, MD, of the Perelman School of Medicine at the University of Pennsylvania, led the research group that announced unprecedented results in August 2011 in treating three adult patients with advanced cases of CLL.
-As of the new publication a total of 12 adult and pediatric patients have been treated using CTL019 cells, nine patients have responded, and five (including two children with ALL) experienced a complete remission.

 Dr. Grupp and his colleagues adapted the CTL019 treatment to combat ALL, the most common childhood cancer.
 Initial results of this clinical trial were published by The New England Journal of Medicine on March 25, 2013.